How to Tell Your Story in Crowdfunding

 Learn the 4 characteristics of a good crowdfunding story.

-As you are considering launching your crowdfunding campaign, or maybe are in the throes of your campaign, it’s important to consider how to tell your story.
-Every great story has a beginning, middle, and an end.
+As you are considering launching your crowdfunding campaign or maybe are in the throes of your campaign, it’s important to consider how to tell your story.
+Every great story has a beginning, a middle, and an end.
 When you put it in simple terms like that, it can make it easy to sit back and tell your story from start to finish.
 In crowdfunding, how you tell your story will depend on who you are and what your cause is, but no matter your efforts, your story will share the same characteristics.
 So, what are the characteristics of a good crowdfunding campaign narrative?

 4 Characteristics of a Good Crowdfunding Story